5 Smart Mobile SEO Strategies to Reach Millennials

 - Conduct rigorous mobile website tests to ensure that pages don’t load slowly; the average millennial’s attention span is less than that of a goldfish, so you can’t really afford it.

 4- Mobile Searches and Micro Moments

 Millennials are driving search volumes on mobile instead of desktops and laptops.
-Not only are mobile search queries worded differently, but the medium of input is voice in 20% of searches.
+Not only are mobile search queries worded differently, but the medium of choice is voice in 20% of searches.
 Mobile searches are backed by intent and urgency.
-Google tries to capture the varying degrees and directions of intent and urgency in what’s called micro moments:
+Google tries to capture the varying degrees and directions of intent and urgency in what’s called micro-moments: